reddit/devvit-kit/readme.md

-# Devvit-kit
+# Devvit Kit

-Devvit Kit is a helper library that makes it easier to build [Devvit apps](https://developers.reddit.com), or apps on Reddit’s developer platform.
-Kit includes both UI components and general backend patterns that simplifies common tasks and enables developers to build apps faster.
+Devvit Kit is a helper library that makes it easier to build [Devvit apps](https://developers.reddit.com) and apps on Reddit’s Developer Platform.
+Devvit Kit includes both UI components and general backend patterns that simplify common tasks and enable developers to build apps faster.

 ## Installation

-To use Kit, navigate to your devvit project in your terminal and install the package:
+To use Devvit Kit, navigate to your Devvit project in your terminal and install the package:

 `npm install @devvit/kit`

 ## Usage

-Once you have Kit installed, you can import the helper you’re trying to use and then use it in applicable pieces of code.
+Once you have Devvit Kit installed, you can import the helper you’re trying to use and then use it in applicable pieces of code.
 This is an example using the Columns helper.

 ```typescript jsx